gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D55
+Today I read a chapter of [JavaScript Allongé – the "Six" Edition](https://leanpub.com/javascriptallongesix/read) and followed along with the examples in the book.

 ### R1D54
 Today I read a bit of [@YDKJS](https://twitter.com/YDKJS) ES6 & Beyond and worked on the React version of my Local Weather app.